 The Theater of Epidaurus is one of the world’s most famous theaters as well as one of the most significant archaeological sights in Greece.
 This vast theater – with a capacity of about 13,000 viewers – is famous for its acoustics.
 Even from the lofty top rows, the words on center stage resonate.

 For the best experience, visit the Archaeological sight by day to wonder at its construction and beauty.
-Then come again to see an ancient drama or comedy performed here.
+Then come again to see a show – an ancient drama or comedy.

 The Theater of Epidaurus was part of the healing center – the Asklepion.
 The performances here were not conceived of as entertainment but as an integral part of the patients’ well-being, spiritual and psychological health.